programminghistorian/ph-submissions/lessons/getting-started-with-word-embeddings-in-r.md

 [1] "Analysis Complete"
 ```

 There will be two file in the **Results** folder, a .jpeg of the plot, and a .txt file containing the word list.
-The plot will look something like Figure 5 {% include figure.html filename="word-embeddings-5.jpeg" caption= "Figure 5:  2D reduction of word embedding model king %}.
-You can zoom into the plot to examine the clusters, for example Figure 6 which shows a cluster of terms relating to finance {% include figure.html filename="word-embeddings-6.jpeg" caption= "Figure 6:  Finance cluster %}.
+The plot will look something like Figure 5 {% include figure.html filename="word-embeddings-5.jpeg" caption="Figure 5: 2D reduction of word embedding model king" %}.
+You can zoom into the plot to examine the clusters, for example Figure 6 which shows a cluster of terms relating to finance {% include figure.html filename="word-embeddings-6.jpeg" caption="Figure 6:  Finance cluster" %}.

 ## Clustering